RandstormBTC/randstorm/README.md

 grep '^1' Bitcoin_addresses_December_06_2023.txt
 </pre>

-Update the addressess to search in P2PSearch.py
+Update the file_path in randstorm.py

 ## Disclaimer
 This software is for education purporses only and should not be configured and used to find (Bitcoin/Altcoin) address hash (RIPEMD-160) collisions and use (steal) credit from third-party (Bitcoin/Altcoin) addresses.
 This mode might be allowed to recover lost private keys of your own public addresses only.